 This is going to look different depending on the crisis.

 Perhaps this is not the year to preserve six different types of pickles or experiment with jam making.
 Keep your preserving simple when you’re going into survival mode.

-When I started fretting about the garden, which is not doing well in this cold, wet summer, especially since I have little time to work in it, the Mister said, “You have farming friends with large greenhouses.
+When I started fretting about the garden, which is not doing well in this cold, wet summer, especially since I have little time to work in it, EJ said, “You have farming friends with large greenhouses.
 Buy from them and stop stressing about how much you get out of the garden.
 If it just gives us fresh eating this summer, it’s a success.”

 To be honest, I can’t even say that is a success by that standard.
 However, I have spoken with more experienced gardeners and others also have 6” tall tomato plants and 3’ tall broccoli that flowered without producing a head.
 It’s a weird year – cold and wet with brief periods of heat.